-As the decision 34/R.T of 2016 has to be read in conjunction with SCA’s regulation 157 R of 2005, Foreign companies licensed by similar regulatory bodies in their countries to practice the brokerage activity shall be exempted from applying this administrative requirements provided that they have experience in the area of commodities and/or capital markets for not less than five (5) years.
+The decision 123/R.T of 2017 has to be read in conjunction with SCA’s regulation 157 R of 2005.
+Please be informed that the Foreign companies licensed by similar regulatory bodies in their countries to practice the brokerage activity shall be exempted from applying this administrative requirements provided that they have experience in the area of commodities and/or capital markets for not less than five (5) years.

 Money laundering and terrorist financing have been identified as major threats to DGCX Group and the international financial services community.